Stability and semi-stability of (2,2)-type surfaces: Preliminaries

-Now we see definitions of some isolated Du Val singularities which will appear in this context ( for more about Du Val singularity see \cite{R}). \begin{defi} Let $Z(f)\subset \mathbb{A}^3$ be an affine hypersurface having an isolated singularity at the origin $P$.
-Then $Z(f)$ has $A_n$-type singularity at $P$ if and only if $P$ is analytically isomorphic to the origin of the affine variety $Z(x^2+y^2+z^{n+1})$. \end{defi}
+An affine hypersurface $Z(f)$ has $A_n$-type singularity at $P$ if and only if $P$ is analytically isomorphic to the origin of the affine variety $Z(x^2+y^2+z^{n+1})$.
+This type of singularity is called Du Val singularity (for more about Du Val singularity see \cite{R}).

-There are some useful techniques to calculate the type of isolated singularity at a given point. e.g Mather and Yau \cite{MY} proved that two germs of complex analytic hypersurfaces of the same dimension with isolated singularities are biholomorphically equivalent if and only if their moduli algebra are isomorphic.
+There are some useful techniques to study the type of isolated singularity at a given point.
+E.g. Mather and Yau \cite{MY} proved that two germs of complex analytic hypersurfaces of the same dimension with isolated singularities are biholomorphically equivalent if and only if their moduli algebra are isomorphic.

 Let $\mathcal{O}_{n+1}$ be the ring of germs at the origin of $\mathbb{C}^{n+1}$ and $(U,0)$ be a germ at the origin of a hypersurface in $\mathbb{C}^{n+1}$.
 Let $I(U)$ be the ideal of functions in $\mathcal{O}_{n+1}$ vanishing on $U$, and let $f$ be a generator of $I(U)$.
 The ring